JanRSmit/HALS-Mechatronics/BASE/README-BASE.md

 ![Alt text](Endcap-LevelAdjust-WeightBrackets-01.jpg)

 ## 3D models
-For the 3D models, both a Fusion360 archive file and STEP files are present for the 3D models of the endcap, mass-plateau-glued and weight-bracket.
+For the 3D models, both a Fusion360 archive file and STEP files are present for the 3D models of the endcap, mass-plateau-glued and weight-bracket (to be glued to the 7kg mass).
 The adjustable M8x24mm foot(screw) is also as simple 3D model present.
 The excel holds the decisions I made, and on a separate tab the BOM.
 The images give an idea of the 3D models and the used adjustable foot.
 For the printable parts both a Fusion360 and Step files are present.